Boosting Item-based Collaborative Filtering via Nearly Uncoupled Random Walks: Theoretical Properties

 Thus, matrix \mP\ is similar to a block upper triangular matrix, the eigenvalues of which are the eigenvalues of its diagonal blocks.
 From that, we directly establish that $1-2\alpha$ is an eigenvalue of the \recwalk\ transition matrix $\mP$, and the first part of the theorem is proved.

-To prove the second part it suffices to show that there exists a partition of the state space into blocks such that the maximum probability of leaving a block upon a single transition is upper-bounded by $\alpha$~\cite{stewart1991sensitivity}.
+To prove the second part it suffices to show that there exists a partition of the state space of the \recwalk\ chain into blocks, such that the maximum probability of leaving a block upon a single transition is upper-bounded by $\alpha$~\cite{stewart1991sensitivity}.
 In particular, consider the partition

 By definition, in the \recwalk\ model the probability of leaving $u$ is equal to $\alpha$, for all $u\in\set{U}$.
 Concretely,

 Similarly, the probability of leaving block $\set{I}$ upon a transition is

 Therefore, the \recwalk\ chain can always be decomposed according to $\set{A}$ such that the maximum degree of coupling between the involved blocks is exactly equal to $\alpha$.
 Hence, choosing $\alpha$ to be sufficiently small ensures that the chain will be nearly uncoupled into (at least) $U+1$ blocks. \end{proof}